algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 Indeed, the battery voltage follows a generic curve which looks like that :
 ![battery discharge](data/battery-discharge.png)
 As we can see, the maximum voltage (charging voltage) is 4.2V and the voltage can drop down until 2.75V MAXIMUM before its cut-off according to the documentation provided.
 Also, the SportShield is a low-consumption device, and will follow a 0.015C discharge for basic sleep mode (The 'C' unit means that the discharge flux it about C times the full capacity of the battery per hour.
-In our case 0.1C corresponds to 1100mAh*0.015C = 16.5 mA of discharge).
+In our case 0.1C corresponds to 1100mAh*0.015C = 16.5 mA[^16] of discharge).

 Furthermore, as the temperature would be quite low, around 41°F to 23°F (as it is mainly for skis and snowboards), the discharge should avoid to eceed 80% of the total capacity.
 We finally get a minimum voltage (if the battery is in a cold environement) of 3.4V corresponding to a 0%.
 Also, we will used some standard curves of discharge to evaluate the current battery capacity based on the voltage we can get from the board itself (included function).